 AI can also play a vital role in enabling more efficient and streamlined collective intelligence projects by helping people better navigate lots of different kinds of information and tasks.

-This can happen in a number of different ways: improving the experience of individuals on online platforms by better matching with others who have common interests, optimising search functions (SyrianArchive and Epistemonikos are both good examples of this) or optimising training processes and task assignment for human contributors to citizen science projects (GravitySpy on Zooniverse).
+In this type of interaction, AI is used for back-end functionanility to improve the experience of individuals on online platforms.
+This can be achieved in many different ways, for example by better matching with others who have common interests, optimising search functions (SyrianArchive) or optimising training processes and task assignment for human contributors to citizen science projects (GravitySpy on Zooniverse).
 We see this type of AI contribution as “greasing the wheels” of a CI process.

 Finally CI initiatives can be used to support the collaborative or competitive development of AI tools and use crowd contributions to ensure that these are better and fairer.